evalldor/pystematic/docs/source/tutorial.rst

 code and tweaking the parameters directly in the source code util i eventually lose track of which parameters gave which results.

-This framework is ment to help you in being systematic about how you declare and assign values to the parameters of your experiment, and keeping books on what result they produced.
+This framework is ment to help me (you) in being systematic about how you declare and assign values to the parameters of your experiment, and keeping books on what result they produced.